Information for Alumni

 The blog is password protected.
 Students can receive the password from the Career Services Office.

-Blog posts are divided into one of four categories:
+Blog posts are divided into one of three categories:

 Students and recent graduates are advised to check the blog often as new information and opportunities are posted regularly.